Miss Puerto Rico: Winner titles in major pageants

 Hundreds of beauty competitions are held every year, but the oldest major pageants of Miss Universe, Miss World, Miss International and Miss Earth, often collectively known as the Big Four, are historically considered the most widely covered and broadcast by the international media.

 Puerto Rico has won Miss Universe five times: 1970 with Marisol Malaret, 1985 with Deborah Carthy-Deu, 1993 with Dayanara Torres, 2001 with Denise Quiñones and 2006 with Zuleyka Rivera; Miss World twice: 1975 with Wilnelia, Lady Forsyth-Johnson and 2016 with Stephanie Del Valle; Miss International twice: 1987 with Laurie Simpson and 2014 with Valerie Hernández; and Miss Earth once: 2019 with Nellys Pimentel.

 In 1987, Puerto Rico became the ninth nation globally to win Miss World, Miss Universe and Miss International.
 With 9 titles, Puerto Rico is the fourth nation globally with the most combined titles in these pageants.
 In 2019, Puerto Rico became the fourth nation to win Miss Universe, Miss World, Miss International and Miss Earth.
 With 10 titles, Puerto Rico is the fourth nation globally with the most combined titles in these pageants.

 The six major pageants of Miss Universe, Miss World, Miss International, Miss Earth, Miss Supranational and Miss Grand International are often collectively known as the Grand Slam Puerto Rico has won both Miss Supranational and Miss Grand International once, winning the former in 2018 with Valeria Vázquez Latorre, and the latter in 2013 with Janelee Chaparro Colón in the first edition of the pageant.
 In 2019, Puerto Rico became the first nation in the world to win all six pageants.
 With 12 titles, Puerto Rico is the fifth nation globally with the most combined titles won in these pageants.

-Miss Intercontinental is the oldest minor international beauty pageant.
+Miss Intercontinental is the oldest other international beauty pageant.
 Puerto Rico has won Miss Intercontinental five times: 1986 with Elizabeth Robinson, 1991 with Carmen Lynda Díaz, 2010 with Maydelise Columna, 2016 with Heylimar Rosario and 2024 with María Cepero.
 In 2019, Puerto Rico became the first nation in the world to win all seven pageants aforementioned.
 With 17 titles, Puerto Rico is the fourth nation globally with the most combined titles won in these pageants.

-As of 2024, Puerto Rico has won the following important international titles:
+Puerto Rico has won the following important international titles: